assemblee-virtuelle/semapps/website/docs/guides/activitypub.md

 Jena Fuseki is a semantic triple store.
 It is where your app's data will be stored.

-You need [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed on your machine.

 ```bash
 docker-compose up
 ```